maxburian/SAXS_py3/doc/ConstantImage.rst

    :ellipsis: 10

 results in something similar, just with less precision, about 10e-7.
-Probably because of single precission arithmetics.
+Probably because of single precision arithmetics.

 .. plot::